AvK1002/Project-to-Scrape-YouTube-using-YouTube-Data-API-/README.md

-I'll review the content of your uploaded Jupyter Notebook (`YT_analysis_project-checkpoint.ipynb`) and then generate a professional and visually appealing README file based on the code and structure of the project.
-Let me start by reading the file.

-Thanks for sharing the notebook.
-Based on the contents, here's a professional and visually appealing `README.md` draft for your **YouTube Channel Analysis** project:

----

 # 📊 YouTube Channel Analysis Project

 This project leverages the **YouTube Data API v3** to extract and analyze key performance metrics (subscribers, views, video uploads, etc.) from multiple YouTube channels.
 It provides insights and visualizations for comparing content performance across creators.